 An interesting change up happens with track 4, “Setting Sail,” which projects a more optimistic air and portrays a sense of forward motion.
 In Tim’s words: “This is unmistakably the most “major-key” sounding track, and this is the part of the narrative where the listener’s journey finally begins the journey, or the relationship, or the career or whatever it is that unfortunately doesn’t work out as expected.”
 However, things take an emotional turn on the next piece, entitled “Stolen,” where tragedy strikes.
 I find it fascinating that without even knowing anything about the narrative of this album, it’s emotional content is visceral, and the listener can’t help feeling what the composer is conveying.
 The slow paced heaviness of this track gives way to the rapid tempo of the next track, “Transitions,” which reveals the range of Tim’s piano technique with some of his most masterful playing.

 The title track, as the name implies, is quite dark and impassioned.
-Its classical overtones are dramatic and provide stormwhat Tim calls “the emotional center of the narrative.”
+Its classical overtones are dramatic and provide what Tim calls “the emotional center of the narrative.”
 I found a song entitled “Adrift,” to be entrancing either in spite of, or because of, its wistfulness and sense of longing it portrays.
 I appreciate the feeling of resolution that the album provides as it arcs towards its conclusion with the final two songs, “Forgiveness” and “Peace,” both beautiful compositions.
 By the time the recording ends, the listener feels like they have been through a journey.
 A wide spectrum of sentiment is present in the course of these twelve tracks, which provides a sometimes intense, yet immersive experience for the listener.
 I appreciate that Tim was willing to “step outside his comfort zone” to create this music which further reveals the breadth and depth of the talent displayed on his previous recordings.
 The listener may as well be required to step out of their own comfort zone to explore the emotional terrain of this album, but for those who are open, the experience is rewarding, and potentially cathartic.
 Tim Neumark has been on an upward evolutionary spiral with his music and this new release only serves to further his unfolding.